christopherwaltham/UBC_PHYS_Python-crash-course/1. Learning Python/README.md

 print(magnitude(3,4)) # prints 5
 ```

 One of the great benefits of Python is that so many people use it and write code for it.
-There are thousands of libraries made by organizations and by the Python community, that you can download.
+There are thousands of packages made by organizations and by the Python community that you can download.
 These libraries contain functions that you can call so that you do not have to implement core pieces of functionality yourself.
 This can speed your development up significantly!

 ### A few useful functions